sobychacko/rsocket-streaming-spike/README.md

 ```

 At this point, all of the components must be up and running.
-It should as below on `kubectl get all`
+It should look as below on doing `kubectl get all`

 ```
 k get all